Skip to Content

 2 tablespoons of soy sauce

-1 tablespoon red chilies flakes
+1 tablespoon red chillies flakes

 3 eggs